Increase energy efficiency and repair your home

 • Xcel low-income rebate is $2,500.

-• PNM low-income EV charger rebate is $2,500, but will go up to $3,500 in June 2024.
-Multifamily income qualified community rebates are up to $5,000/charger port.
+• PNM low-income EV charger rebate is $4,250 including installation.
+Multifamily income qualified community rebates are up to $10,000/charger port.
 PNM’s off-peak hours charging program should fill up your tank for ~$3.

 • El Paso Electric low-income EV charger rebate is $2,300.
 (200% Fed poverty level)